 The warm water of Cusheon Lake is one of the most popular places to swim on Salt Spring Island.
 The beach is small but sandy and there is a dock and some grassy patches to hang out on.
 Summer afternoons can get busy and parking is limited so it pays to get there a bit early.

 Other places with public access where you can cool off include Weston Lake, St. Mary Lake and Blackburn Lake.

-To Try Some Craft Beer
+19. Try Some Craft Beer

 Salt Spring Brewing Company is a local favourite, using pure mountain water to brew their popular craft beers.